ClaireAv/Jeanne/README.md

 ## Run the project locally

-1. Clone the repository : git clone https://github.com/jesselessa/jeanne.git
+1. Clone the repository : `git clone https://github.com/jesselessa/jeanne.git`
-2. Navigate to the project directory : cd jeanne
+2. Navigate to the project directory : `cd jeanne`
-3. Open the index.html file in your preferred browser, in order to explore the main landing page.
+3. Open the `index.html` file in your preferred browser, in order to explore the main landing page.
-4. Check out other HTML files such as collection.html, selection.html, panier.html, paiement.html and confirmation.html, in order to navigate through the different pages of the website.
+4. Check out other HTML files such as `collection.html`, `selection.html`, `panier.html`, `paiement.html` and `confirmation.html`, in order to navigate through different sections of the website.

 ## Contributing